-It’s a lot easier to understand what our voice is as a writer if we first look at its components.
+It’s a lot easier to understand what our writing voice is as a writer if we first look at its components.
 I see four elements that comprise a writer’s voice.

 Some styles are glitz with little substance, while other styles may appear plain but have depth.
-Some styles look nice and are packed with significance.
-Some writers follow all the writing conventions (“rules”) and others bend or break them at every opportunity—that is their style.
+Other styles look nice and are packed with significance.
+Some writers follow all the writing conventions (“rules”) and others bend or break them at every opportunity—that’s their style.
 Writing in the active voice or the passive voice is also part of our style.

 A final consideration of technique is editing.
 Editing can merely tighten up our work or editing can actually change our voice.
 My edited work is often less formal and wordy than the first draft.
 For others, editing does the opposite, placing structure around their free-flowing text.

 A children’s book needs a different voice than a research paper, a novel sounds different than a personal essay, and a romance doesn’t flow like speculative fiction.
-While our default voice may be beneath each one, we tweak it and control it for each situation, keeping some aspects in check, while emphasizing others.
+While our default writing voice may be beneath each one, we tweak it and control it for each situation, keeping some aspects in check, while emphasizing others.

 What is your writing voice like?